 - Can you prioritise the content to be translated?

 - Can you send the content in chunks for translation rather than wait until the entire catalogue of products or online guides is available?

 Please consider this before you go with a machine solution.

 WordPress like TranslatePress will offer to integrate with automatic tools such as Google Translate and DeepL.
-Whilst no human translator can compete with the machine speed, beware.
+While no human translator can compete with the machine speed, beware.
 Translation is not only about changing the words.
 It is about the overall message.
 Local idioms and cultural references, based on cultural and socio-economic factors, are equally important.
 And so far, in spite of huge progress in NMT (Neural Machine Translation), only humans can do this.
-For example, if your website copy contains slogans that rely upon a cultural reference, joke, or idiom in your native language, the translator will have to find an image in their native culture which has a similar effect.
+For example, if your website copy contains slogans that rely upon a cultural reference, a joke, or an idiom in your native language, the translator will have to find an image in their native culture that has a similar effect.

 These are just some tips that you need to consider when you decide to have your website translated.

 Drop me a line or post your comment below.